MikeUchmanowicz/Neat-is-Neat-Senior-Project/README.md

 - Pydot 1.4.2 (for use in combination with Django-extensions to create UML)
 - Graphviz 0.20.1 (for use in combination with pydot and pyparsing to create UML)

-#### Risks and Challenges

-- Create game in pygame with little engine knowledge
-- Create webapp in Django with little Django knowledge
-- Use Neat AI to play game with little NEAT knowledge
-- Unsure of whether to use MYSQL or MongoDB, not sure which is optimized / will work better
-- Upload Django project and MySQL database to AWS

-#### Proof of Concepts

-- Create A Demo Django Python webapp (Complete)
-- Upload Demo Model to Database from Python (Complete)
-- Retrieve Demo Model from Database to webapp (Complete)
-- Create a Demo python Game to get a feel for pyGame Library (Complete)
-- Play around with object behavior and Refine Demo game (Complete)
-- Use NEAT AI to “solve” demo Pygame app (Complete)
-- Refine NEAT AI to better solve Demo PyGame app more proficiently (Complete)
-- Dependency Injection within Python (Discarded)

 #### General Technical approach